 Energy audits are often confused with Existing Building Commissioning (EBCx).
 The main difference between energy audits and EBCx is the Current Facility Requirements (CFR).
 With EBCx, the CFR drives the project by identifying what the current needs of the facility are, which may be drastically different than what the original needs and design were when the facility was constructed.
 With energy audits, reducing energy consumption and costs drives the project.
 If a facility has wide-spread comfort complaints, or serious Indoor Air Quality (IAQ) issues, than EBCx should be the service considered in lieu of an energy audit.

-Results from energy audits provide insight for building owners and also identify the most economical and energy-saving opportunities for a single building or group of buildings in a larger facility such as a military base, hospital complex, K-12 school or university.
-Energy audits alone do not decrease energy usage; energy-saving strategies must actually be applied in order to see results.
+Results from energy audits provide a roadmap which identifies the most appropriate energy-saving opportunities for a single building or group of buildings in a larger facility such as a military base, hospital complex, K-12 school or university.
+Energy audits alone do not decrease energy usage, as energy-saving strategies must actually be applied in order to see results.
 However, the implementation of these cost-effective opportunities can result in a payback period typically ranging from six months to four years, depending on many factors such as energy costs, hours of operation, estimated savings and implementation costs.
-Any existing building is a candidate for an energy audit, but especially those that consume excessive energy, are considering building upgrades, or have never before been audited.
+Blending fast payback measures with major capital improvement measures help reduce the total payback when deeper building retrofit projects are being considered.